Manitoba Theatre for Young People

 “Young audiences will find themselves engaged by the realistic characters and ample humour in the script and performances.
 But they’ll also take away the play’s still-powerful messages about compassion, fairness and living in a world where those qualities are sometimes absent.” – Joff Schmidt, CBC Radio, on MTYP’s Danny, King of the Basement

-Manitoba Theatre for Young People has been creating and presenting professional theatre productions for children and families since 1982.
+Manitoba Theatre for Young People has been creating and presenting professional theatre productions for children and families since 1982, when Actors Showcase was reformed under Founding Artistic Director Leslee Silverman.
 MTYP has grown to become one of the most respected professional theatre companies in Canada, for children or adults.

 MTYP’s artistry has been applauded not only as a theatre for young audiences, but also as an innovative and highly creative theatre company: “It’s the best of world theatre for children… a remarkable organization…” (Robert Enright, CBC Radio).
 Each season, MTYP presents touring companies from around the world, as well as contributing to the repertoire of Canadian theatre through the creation and development of new work.